Skip to content

 only-changedOnly the changed bins in a write are shipped.
 Bins that did not change are not shipped.

-only-specified[Removed as of Database 5.3].
-Only the bins specified via the ship-bin configuration are shipped no matter which bins got changed as part of the write.
+only-specifiedRemoved as of Database 5.3.
+Only the bins specified using the ship-bin configuration are shipped, regardless of which bins were changed as part of the write.

 changed-and-specifiedSimilar to the && operator, the intersection of changed and specified bins.
-A bin is shipped if it was changed and also is specified via the ship-bin configuration.
-Bins that are changed but not specified via ship-bin are shipped.
+A bin is shipped if it was changed and also is specified using the ship-bin configuration.
+Bins that are changed but not specified using ship-bin are not shipped.

 Overhead